Dani Carvajal

-Having risen through the Real Madrid youth ranks, he spent a season with Bayer Leverkusen before returning to Real Madrid.
-He broke into the first team in 2013, and has subsequently gone on to win 20 major trophies at Real Madrid including five Champions League trophies, three La Liga titles and a Copa del Rey.
+Having risen through the Real Madrid youth ranks, Carvajal spent a season with Bayer Leverkusen before returning to Real Madrid.
+He joined the first team in 2013 and has since won 26 major trophies at Real Madrid including four La Liga titles, two Copa del Rey titles and a joint record six Champions League wins, a record he shares with Paco Gento, Luka Modrić, Toni Kroos and Nacho.

-At youth international level, Carvajal won the 2011 European Championship with the under-19 team and the 2013 edition with the under-21 side.
-He made his senior debut in 2014, representing the nation at the 2018 and 2022 FIFA World Cup.
+At the youth international level, Carvajal won the 2011 European Championship with the under-19 team and the 2013 edition with the under-21 team.
+He made his senior debut in 2014, representing the nation at the FIFA World Cup in 2018 and 2022.
+In 2024, he was part of the Spain squad that won the UEFA European Championship.
+Carvajal also scored the decisive penalty at the 2023 UEFA Nations League Finals, securing Spain's first UEFA Nations League title.

 Club career

 Real Madrid Castilla

 Carvajal was born in Leganés, a suburb of Madrid.
 He joined Real Madrid's youth system as a 10-year-old, and continued climbing through the ranks until reaching Real Madrid Castilla in 2010.

-In his first season as a senior Carvajal was immediately cast in the reserve team's starting XI, also being the team's captain.
-In the following campaign, he fared even better (38 games and two goals, playoffs included), as the B's returned to Segunda División after a five-year absence.
+In his first season as a senior, Carvajal was immediately cast in the reserve team's starting XI, also being the team's captain.
+In the following campaign, he fared even better (38 games and two goals, playoffs included), as the Bs returned to Segunda División after a five-year absence.

 Bayer Leverkusen

-On 11 July 2012, after failing to make a single appearance for Real's first team, Carvajal signed a five-year contract with Germany's Bayer 04 Leverkusen for a transfer fee of €5 million.
+On 11 July 2012, after failing to make a single appearance for Real's first team, Carvajal signed a five-year contract with Germany's Bayer Leverkusen for a transfer fee of €5 million.
 The Spaniards added on a buy-back clause in the region of €6.5 million if they wanted to re-sign the player after one season, €7 million after two and approximately €8.5 million after three.

 Carvajal made his Bundesliga debut on 1 September 2012 in a 2–0 home win against SC Freiburg, being subsequently named to the Team of the Week.
-He scored his first goal for his new club on 25 November, netting the second in an eventual 2–1 success at TSG 1899 Hoffenheim.
+He scored his first goal for his new club on 25 November, netting the second in an eventual 2–1 success at TSG Hoffenheim.

-Carvajal was selected as one of the three best right backs at the end of his first and only season, behind FC Bayern Munich's Phillip Lahm and FC Schalke 04's Atsuto Uchida.
+Carvajal was selected as one of the three best right backs at the end of his first and only season, behind Bayern Munich's Phillip Lahm and Schalke 04's Atsuto Uchida.
 He received 16% of the total vote from the fans.